Beautiful Islands and Beaches in San Vicente, Palawan

 It is located at the foot of Mount Capuas at the most southwestern edge of San Vicente, which is already at the border of Taytay and San Vicente, Palawan.
 Considered as a unique beach destination in having beautiful boulders on both sides of the beach, it also has the finest sand and clearest water.

 Also known as Lumambong Beach, this beach is located in Barangay Binga right after Canipo beach.
 It stretches over 1.5 km along with its crystal clear waters of the South China Sea.
-The sand is not as white like in Canipo but it’s definitely more powdery.
+The sand is not as white as in Canipo but it’s definitely more powdery.
 Coconut groves, rocky hills, and palm trees surround the area.

 Island Hopping Tour Packages and Boat Rentals